MathieuFortune/mathieufortune.github.io/_posts/2016-11-05-checkout-project-feedback.markdown

 <p data-height="265" data-theme-id="0" data-slug-hash="PbwjZw" data-default-tab="css,result" data-user="mathieu_fortune" data-embed-version="2" data-pen-title="Snippet - Checkout steps block" class="codepen">See the Pen <a href="http://codepen.io/mathieu_fortune/pen/PbwjZw/">Snippet - Checkout steps block</a> by FrontEnd Matt (<a href="http://codepen.io/mathieu_fortune">@mathieu_fortune</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-After back-end developers has implemented the functionnality in the synfony project, the product owner and I test on users their behaviors about this feature.
+After back-end developers has implemented the functionnality in the synfony project, the product owner and I test on users and stakeholders their behaviors about this feature.

 ### Progressive enhancement